We are excited to invite you to visit Christmas Ranch Tree Farm for

 We will have crosses, grave blankets (we do need your order and it will usually

-take a couple of weeks to complete), and wreaths.
+take a couple of weeks to complete) and wreaths.

 We do have a great wreath stand as well that holds up to Winter weather.

-As usual, there will be

-treats and hot drinks at the
+As usual, there will be homemade cookies and hot drinks at the

 barn.
-Lots of fun seeing old friends, meeting
+Itís always lots of fun seeing old friends, and meeting new ones.
+Our

 permitted but must be on a leash when at the farm.

+We hope to see you soon!
 Happy Thanksgiving and do plan to have a

 Real Tree Merry Christmas!